sinchnapoojary/Protein-Superfamily-Classification-Using-CNN/README.md

-# Protein Classification Using CNNs
+# Protein Superfamily Classification Using CNN

 This project focuses on classifying proteins into their respective superfamilies using a Convolutional Neural Network (CNN).
 The approach utilizes protein sequence data, and the model is trained to predict the classification based on the input sequences.